apache/zeppelin/docs/interpreter/r.md

 [R](https://www.r-project.org) is a free software environment for statistical computing and graphics.

-To run R code and visualize plots in Apache Zeppelin, you will need R on your master node (or your dev laptop).
+To run R code and visualize plots in Apache Zeppelin, you will need R on your zeppelin server node (or your dev laptop).

 + For Centos: `yum install R R-devel libcurl-devel openssl-devel`
 + For Ubuntu: `apt-get install r-base`